-4CMenB vaccine (Bexsero®) is a multicomponent meningococcal serogroup B vaccine containing four main immunogenic components; three recombinant proteins and outer membranes vesicles derived from meningococcal NZ98/254 strain
+4CMenB vaccine (Bexsero®) is a multicomponent meningococcal serogroup B vaccine containing four main immunogenic components; three recombinant proteins and outer membranes vesicles derived from meningococcal NZ98/254 strain.
+4CMenB was filed for registration with European Medicines Agency in December 2010.
 European approval was given in 2013 and it is to be added to the UK National Immunisation program (NIP) from September 2015.
 For infants born after July 2015 the vaccination is to be given at 2, 4 and 12-13 months (NIP Dose 1, 3 and booster).
 A catch-up program includes children born from 1st May 2015 who will also be given three doses unless the first dose is at four months when they will receive two doses.